metamn/inu-v2-b/README.md

 | Posts, Pages | Content       | Main          |
 ```

-2. A new slider has to be added.
+2. A new slider has to be added: https://developers.google.com/web/updates/2018/07/css-scroll-snap

    - Slider uses `scrollIntoView` which is a [working draft](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) and not compatible with Edge, Safari iOS and behaves differently on Chrome than in Firefox.
 Also `scrollTo` from the [original idea](https://nolanlawson.com/2019/02/10/building-a-modern-carousel-with-css-scroll-snap-smooth-scrolling-and-pinch-zoom/) is not fully compatible with all browsers.